Don't get grounded: Everything you need to know about REAL ID's (and the new TSA Confirm.ID program)

 A few more things to keep in mind

-Kids under 18 don’t need an ID to fly domestically if they’re with an adult who has the proper ID.
+Children under 18 can still fly domestically with an adult who has acceptable ID.